 ₹74,999 · Espresso · 15 bar thermoblock

-- Exceptional espresso quality
+- Exceptional espresso and milk frothing

-- Slim, premium design
+- Slim premium stainless-steel design

-- Fast 30-second heat-up
+- Fast thermoblock heating

-- Very high price
+- Very high price point

 - No built-in grinder